Ball J: 2017: Game Of Thrones

 Ball J released a single inspired by the famous TV series Game of Thrones and titled it accordingly.
 The single also contains samples of the series’ soundtracks over Hip hop drums which was written and produced by Ball J himself.
 Using Tywin Lannister's everlasting line "Any man who must say ‘I am the King’ is no true king" as hook.
 Ball J talks about the delusional kings of Hip hop in Africa.
 The record does not only appreciate the TV show, it also draws some attention to the Ghanaian music industry, specifically tackling issues facing the battle for the rap king in Ghana.

-In recent times, rappers from the Hip hop fraternity in Ghana, now fully grown ‘beasts’ have fought for the title of rap kingship with some calling themselves "King", "Best African Rapper", "GodMc", "A king without a crown", among others, but producer rapper Ball J distinguishes himself as the ‘best in Africa’ cementing his place with the game with Game of Thrones record.
+In recent times, rappers from the Hip hop fraternity in Ghana have fought for the title of rap kingship with some calling themselves "King", "Best African Rapper", "GodMc", and "A king without a crown", among others.
+Ball J calls himself the ‘best in Africa’.

 Game of Thrones was released under the rapper's Nu Afrika Records imprint.
 The official video was shot in documentary style and also featuring scenes from the popular series, the video was directed by Malik Ofori of MO Films.

 Musical style

 Ball J is regarded as one of the best rappers in Africa when it comes to hip hop music.
-He is very good at rap freestyles.
 Most of his songs online are freestyles, what he calls unwritten freestyle.
-Ball J has contributed a lot to the Ghana Music Industry, he can be named among top 10 famous Ghanaians who made the Azonto genre and dance popular worldwide.
+Ball J has contributed to the Ghana Music Industry, he can be named among top 10 famous Ghanaians who made the Azonto genre and dance popular worldwide.